Dental Assistant Resume Examples

 Profile

-A Certified Dental Assistant with five years of experience, specializing in oral hygiene, dental surgical procedures, communication, and infection prevention.
+A Certified Dental Assistant with six years of experience specializing in oral hygiene, dental surgical procedures, communication, and infection prevention.
 A strong history of educating patients on dental care best practices to promote long-term oral health.

 Professional Experience